A phase inversion benchmark for multiscale multiphase flows: Model and numerical methods

 \subsection{The Archer code}

-Archer is a CFD code developed in the CORIA Laboratory mainly devoted to multiphase flows.
-It has been previously applied to compute atomization \cite{Menard}, vaporization and mixing \cite{Duret2013130} and other complex interfacial flows \cite{Aniszewski201452}.
+Archer is a CFD code developed at CORIA laboratory, mainly devoted to multiphase flows.
+It was previously applied to compute atomization \cite{Menard}, vaporization and mixing \cite{Duret2013130}, and other complex interfacial flows \cite{Aniszewski201452}.
 The Level Set (LS) method \cite{Osher} is used for tracking interfaces and shapes.
 It is based on a continuous distance function $\phi$ defined as the signed distance between any point of the domain and the interface.
 Similar to the volume fraction $C$, $\phi$ obeys a pure advection equation.